South Sudan

 Why travel to South Sudan with Wild Images

 Right now a number of photographers and photography touring companies offer tours through South Sudan.
-Our expedition tour leader Inger Vandyke is one of the most culturally skilled photographer guides operating in Africa.
-She pioneered our tour to South Sudan in 2021 and has designed this unique expedition to feature several rarely seen ceremonies that take place in isolated communities of South Sudan.
+Our expedition features several rarely seen ceremonies that take place in isolated communities of these people.
 It is the only tour of its kind to feature photography opportunities of these magnificent celebrations.

 Our tour is longer than most on offer because we believe that the best images come from the photography of people in a two-way situation.
 We encourage our guests to chat to local people, laugh with them, engage with them and simply enjoy the experience of being immersed in their world.